julsebeng/notes/git-notes/git-reference.md

 # Stashes
 - To show a diff of the most recent stash, use `git stash show -p`
   - To show a diff of a specific stash, use `git stash show -p <stash index>` or `git stash show -p stash@{<stash index>}`
+  - Note that this output can be redirected to a text file (`git stash show -p > patch.txt`) and used as a patch.

 # Misc
 #### Other useful shortcuts and tools